 Categories: consumer information

 Who needs a license?
 How long will it take to get a license?
+How do I renew my license?
 How can I update my license?
-What is a qualifying person?
-What is a registration number?
-What is the Contractor Recovery Fund?
-Do I need to include my license number when advertising my services?
+What is a Secretary of State filing?

 Categories: enforcement, plumbing enforcement actions